QIDITECH/QIDI_PLUS4/README.md

 For convenience, QIDI provides version-specific packaged files.
 Please download the necessary compressed package file prefixed with "PLUS4."
 Select the appropriate branch for download, with each branch name reflecting the corresponding version.

-## V1.4.0 Update Content
+## V1.4.2 Update Content

 **Note:** After updating, the Klipper configuration file will be replaced.
 The previous configuration file will be backed up as `printer_{datetime}.cfg`, printer recalibration will be required.

-1.The upper limit of extruder temperature has been raised to 370
+1.Update Trademark

-2.Adjust the network settings page
+2.Fix partial language localization

-3.Failed to repair power outage and resume operation
+3.Fix the heating problem of the hot chamber at a certain height.